Ariela Gross

 Ariela Julie Gross (born 1965) is an American historian.
-She is the John B. and Alice R. Sharp Professor of Law and History at the University of Southern California Gould School of Law (USC).
+Previously the John B. and Alice R. Sharp Professor of Law and History at the University of Southern California Gould School of Law (USC), she is now a Distinguished Professor of Law at UCLA School of Law.

 Early life and education

 Gross was born in 1965 and raised in Princeton, New Jersey.
 Selected for the Presidential Scholars Program after graduating from Princeton High School in 1983, Gross led an effort to have Presidential Scholars sign a petition requesting a nuclear freeze, which was presented to President Ronald Reagan with signatures from 14 of that year's 140 honorees.
 She attended Harvard University for her Bachelor of Arts degree in History and Literature and later earned her JD from Stanford Law School and Master's degree and PhD from Stanford University.